codenvibes/CS/09 SOFT SKILLS & CAREER/INTERVIEWS/CYBERSHUJAA TRAINER.md

 - [ ] Cheat sheet and Visual Summary
 - [ ] Mini quiz / Reflection
 	- [ ] "Spot the vulnerability"

+Here's the inclist of things I want on the slides